“Action expresses priorities.” - Mahatma Gandhi

 To avoid the above, I will have everything I need with me, set a timer for myself, and make sure I don’t move until my assignment is done.
 I will also follow the advice of my friend Pat Rigsby: “Write down 3 things to do each day that will move you closer to your goal, and do them.
 It’s that’s simple.”
 This will make me more effective and improve the quality of my work.

 As you can see, I have some major work to do before my desired priorities are in line with my actual priorities.
-I am going to give myself 30-60 days to see what positive effects happen from making these changes in my life.
-I will update you all so you know how it’s going.
+I am going to re-evaluate every couple of months to see what positive effects happen from making these changes in my life, and I suggest you do the same.